This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 There’s a variety of Hall of Famers, ably backed by one of the best rookie cards in the sport.
 (Of course, we’re talking about Griffey Jr.)

-PSA 10 copies of the Tiffany cards are where the real money is, and there are a number of cards which are worth keeping tabs on.
+PSA 10 copies of the Tiffany cards are where the real money is, and there are a number of cards that are worth keeping tabs on.